Cleavage (geology): Disjunctive cleavage

 Disjunctive cleavage describes a type of spaced cleavage where the microlithons are not deformed into microfolds, and formation is independent from any previous foliation present in the rock.
 A common outdated term for disjunctive cleavage is fracture cleavage.
 It is recommended that this term be avoided because of the tendency to misinterpret the formation of a cleavage feature.

 Transposition cleavage

 When an older cleavage foliation is erased and replaced by a younger foliation due to stronger deformation and is evidence for multiple deformation events.

 Formation

-The development of cleavage foliation involves a combination of various mechanisms dependent on the rocks composition, tectonic processes, and metamorphic conditions.
+The development of cleavage foliation involves a combination of various mechanisms dependent on the rock's composition, tectonic processes, and metamorphic conditions.
 The magnitude and orientation of stress coupled with pressure and temperature conditions determine how a mineral is deformed.
 Cleavages form approximately parallel to the X-Y plane of tectonic strain and are categorized based on the type of strain.
 The mechanisms currently believed to control cleavage formation are rotation of mineral grains, solution transfer, dynamic recrystallization, and static recrystallization.